-Each student must take their passport to the registrar's office so that they can start the process of the resident's permit.
-This year we will ask you for your passport and ACA documents to give to the secretary.
-Photocopies of the passport will be made, after which the original will be returned to the student.
-Personal photocopies of the passport can be made too.
-Important documents and other valuable objects may be deposited in a safe.
-The University, however, is not accountable for any theft that takes place in the dorm rooms, so do not take any unnecessary risks.
-Students are encouraged to lock their rooms when they leave
+Prior to arrival, each student must send a scan or image of their passport to the DiLCAI office so the resident permit process and tram pass process can be initiated.
+Once students arrive, they must bring their physical passport to the registrar's office for official photocopies to be made; after which the original will be returned to the student.
+If needed, personal photocopies of the passport can also be made.
+Important documents or other valuable objects may be deposited in a safe.
+The University is not accountable for any theft that takes place in the dorm rooms, so do not take any unnecessary risks.
+Students are encouraged to lock their rooms when they leave.